epsilon537/boxlambda/documentation.markdown

 ### Miscellaneous Modules

-- **PIT, IRQ & GPIO**: a placeholder for Programmable Interval Timers, an Interrupt Controller, and General Purpose I/O. I haven't settled on specific modules yet.
+- **GPIO**: a placeholder for General Purpose I/O. I haven't settled on specific modules yet.
 To be revisited.
 - **DFX Controller**: The actual loading of a Reconfigurable Module into a Reconfigurable Partition is handled by the DFX Controller.
 DFX stands for **Dynamic Function Exchange** which is Xilinx-speak for Partial FPGA Reconfiguration.
 - **ICAP**: Internal Configuration Access Port.
 This module gives access to the FPGA configuration functionality built into Xilinx FPGAs.
 We'll use the ICAP to implement in-system updates of the Full Configuration Bitstream, loaded into the FPGA upon boot-up.
 - **Quad SPI Flash**: This is a module provided by Xilinx, giving access to the Flash Memory device attached through a Quad-SPI bus.
 The non-volatile Flash Memory will hold the Full Configuration Bitstream(s), System Firmware, and non-volatile system configuration parameters such as keyboard type.